pokt-network/docs/pokt-accounts-and-transactions/transaction-construction-and-offline-signature.md

 const pocket = new Pocket(POCKET_DISPATCHER, POCKET_RPC)

+// If you are using Pocket Mainnet, make sure to disable legacyCodec pocket.configuration.useLegacyTxCodec = false;

 // Create a transaction signer using the `withPrivateKey` method: const txSigner = pocket.withPrivateKey( SENDER_PRIVATE_KEY